-The following table sets forth certain information regarding the beneficial ownership of the Trust units as of March 25, 2024, by each person who, to the Trustee's knowledge, beneficially owns more than 5% of the outstanding Trust units.
+The following table sets forth certain information regarding the beneficial ownership of the Trust units as of March 25, 2025, by each person who, to the Trustee's knowledge, beneficially owns more than 5% of the outstanding Trust units.

-Amount and Nature of

-Name and Address of Beneficial Owner Title of Class Beneficial Ownership Percent of Class

-Boaz Energy II, LLC, Marshall Eves, and
+Amount and Nature of Beneficial Percent of Name and Address of Beneficial Owner Title of Class Ownership Class Boaz Energy II, LLC, Marshall Eves, and Karan Eves 3300 N. A Street, Bldg.
+7 Midland, Texas 79705 Trust units 4,884,861 40.2%

-Karan Eves

-3300 N. A Street, Bldg.
-7

-Midland, Texas 79705 Trust units 4,884,861 40.2%

-Pursuant to the Schedule 13D (Amendment No. 8) dated December 1, 2023, as filed with the SEC on December 6, 2023, Boaz Energy reported that it was the sole record and beneficial owner of 4,913,761 Trust units, representing 40.4% of the outstanding Trust units, and had sole voting and dispositive power over those Trust units.
+Pursuant to the Schedule 13D (Amendment No. 9) dated January 10, 2025, as filed with the SEC on January 14, 2025, Boaz Energy reported that it was the sole record and beneficial owner of 4,884,661 Trust units, representing 40.2% of the outstanding Trust units, and had sole voting and dispositive power over those Trust units.
 Each of Marshall Eves and Karan Eves reported that each of them directly own 4,400 Trust units and that, by virtue of them being married to each other, each of them may be deemed to indirectly beneficially own the Trust units directly held by the other.
 In addition, each of Marshall Eves and Karan Eves reported that each of them own 38.9% of the limited liability company interests in Boaz Energy.
 Marshall Eves is the President and Chief Executive Officer of Boaz Energy, and Karan Eves is the Chief Operating Officer of Boaz Energy.
-Each of Marshall Eves and Karan Eves may be deemed to indirectly beneficially own the Trust units held by Boaz Energy, representing 40.2% of the outstanding trust Units as of March 25, 2024, and may also be deemed to share voting and dispositive power over those Trust units.
+Each of Marshall Eves and Karan Eves may be deemed to indirectly beneficially own the Trust units held by Boaz Energy, representing 40.2% of the outstanding trust Units as of March 25, 2025, and may also be deemed to share voting and dispositive power over those Trust units.
+Additionally, in Amendment 9 to the Schedule 13D, Boaz Energy announced that it entered into a Purchase and Sale Agreement (the "Purchase and Sale Agreement"), by and among Boaz Energy, Boaz Energy II Royalty, LLC, a wholly-owned subsidiary of Boaz Energy ("Boaz Royalty" and, together with, Boaz Energy, the "Seller"), and T2S Permian Acquisition II LLC (the "Buyer"), pursuant to which the Seller agreed to sell and assign, and the Buyer agreed to purchase and acquire, among other things, the 4,884,861 Trust Units held by Boaz Energy (the "Subject Trust Units"), effective as of the closing date of the transactions contemplated by the Purchase and Sale Agreement (the "Closing" and the transactions to be consummated at the Closing, the "Sale").
+The Closing of the Sale is subject to satisfaction of various customary closing conditions and contains certain termination rights for both the Seller and the Buyer, including, among other things, if the Closing has not occurred prior to April 30, 2025.
+If the closing conditions are satisfied timely, at Closing, Boaz Energy will convey the Subject Trust Units to Buyer pursuant to the Purchase and Sale Agreement, and Boaz Energy will no longer beneficially own any Trust units; however, each of Marshall Eves and Karan Eves will directly continue to own 4,400 Trust units.
+In addition, in connection with the Closing, Boaz Energy will transfer its rights under that certain Registration Rights Agreement, dated May 4, 2018, by and between Boaz Energy and the Issuer, to the Buyer.